 With particularly high-profile projects, the small number of tokens sold can combine with IDOs’ instant liquidity to create very quick price surges and declines.

 How Can You Participate in an IDO?

-Getting in on an IDO requires pre-buying launchpad tokens, and luck in a lottery.
+Getting in on an IDO requires two main components: pre-buying launchpad tokens and luck in a lottery.

 The major launchpads for decentralized exchange offerings on blockchains such as Ethereum, Binance Smart Chain, Polkadot, Solana and Cardano have several features in common, starting with whitelists.
 As IDOs tend to raise small amounts compared with IEOs — and especially the old ICOs — they have to limit the number of buyers and the amount of the launching token each can buy.